WeAreFairphone/flashable-zip_microG/README.md

 Alternatively, copy the resulting ZIP to your device storage, restart your device into recovery and use the GUI `Install` or `Install ZIP` option.

+### Attention:

+After reboot you need to go to "Location settings" (tap and hold the notification bar quick-setting for toggling location), and at the bottom (“Location services”)  launching it.
+Their you need to configure location backends (you the location backend first) by selection one or a couple.

 Build
 ===